WildFest: Celebrate Montana's wild places.

 Close out the afternoon with lively conversation and a focus on what you can do to help protect public lands in Montana.

 Drinks, Appetizers, and Silent Auction

 Come mingle with fellow Montana Wilderness Association members and wildlands supporters.
 With the $35 entrance fee, you’ll have access to a wide range of appetizers and locally crafted beer, wine, cider, and non-alcoholic drinks.
-Refresh your gear, plan a night on the town, or get ready for your next adventure when you bid on our silent auction packages, which range from Native sunglasses and goggles, to dinner for two at local Missoula restaurants, to tickets to the Missoula Symphony.
+Refresh your gear, plan a night on the town, or get ready for your next adventure when you bid on our silent auction packages, which range from an REI gear package, to dinner for two at local Missoula restaurants, to tickets to the Missoula Symphony.
 The wide range of items will be sure to meet everyone’s interests!

 7:00 - 7:15 p.m.